-Logic – This phase (grades 7-9) is developed through eighth grade.
+Logic – This phase (grades 7-9) is fully developed at PCS.

 “In the dialectic or logic stage, teenaged students are naturally more argumentative and begin to question authority and facts.
 They want to know the “why” of something—the logic behind it.
 During this stage, students learn reasoning, informal and formal logic, and how to argue with wisdom and eloquence.”
 (CAP) Practice in making written and oral arguments helps to further develop these skills.
 Teachers encourage the use of argumentation in each subject.